-- actorOf only ever creates a new actor, and it creates it as a direct child of the context on which this method is invoked (which may be any actor or actor system). - actorFor only ever looks up an existing actor, i.e. does not create one.
+- actorOf only ever creates a new actor, and it creates it as a direct child of the context on which this method is invoked (which may be any actor or actor system). - actorSelection only ever looks up existing actors when messages are delivered, i.e. does not create actors, or verify existence of actors when the selection is created. - actorFor (deprecated in favor of actorSelection) only ever looks up an existing actor, i.e. does not create one.